 In accordance with the U.S. Department of Education regulations, students enrolled at Leeward CC must be making satisfactory academic progress to be eligible for financial aid.
 Financial Aid Satisfactory Academic Progress Policy is separate and distinct from the institution's academic progress policy.
 All Credits attempted in any semester of enrollment at the student's home campus, regardless of aid status, will be counted when calculating all measures of satisfactory academic progress.
 Financial aid calculations for GPA, as well as Credits earned and attempted include all home campus and transfer coursework ever taken.
 Students' academic progress will be evaluated annually.
 For students placed on Probation and have Academic Plan requirements, satisfactory academic progress will be evaluated at the end of every term.
-For students in certificate programs that are less than 24 Credits, academic progress will be evaluated at the student sees on their academic transcript.
+For students in certificate programs that are less than 24 Credits, academic progress will be evaluated at the end of every term.
+These calculations may be different from what the student sees on their academic transcript.
 The minimum academic requirements and the student's current status can be viewed in their MyUH Services portal.